Ultimate Asheville Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

-A long-term wealth growing method that includes Buying a rental, Rehabbing, Renting, Refinancing it, and Repeating the process by using the money from the refinance is called BRRRR.
-BRRRR is a strategy for consistent growth.
-It is a must that you be able to do a “cash-out” refinance loan for the plan to be successful.
+A long-term rental system that involves Buying a home, Repairing, Renting, Refinancing it, and Repeating the procedure by spending the money from the mortgage refinance is called BRRRR.
+This is a strategy to grow your investment portfolio not just own one asset.
+A key piece of this program is to be able to take a “cash-out” refinance.

 Factors to Consider